Child Abuse Attorney Serving Torrance and the South Bay

 Contact us for a free consultation

 Even if a criminal case is ongoing, you may only have a limited time to file a claim against culpable parties.
 Wherever you live in California, contact us online or call us toll free 888-671-3718 today to schedule a free consultation with a El Segundo attorney and discuss how we can obtain justice for you.
 We know this area of law and can help you.
-Don’t delay to avoid any prejudice to your child’s rights as the time to file these types of claims, if a government entity is involved, is limited.
+Please note we do NOT handle cases regarding Department of Children and Family Services (DCFS).